openssl/openssl/doc/designs/quic-design/quic-api.md

 `SSL_get_rpoll_descriptor`, `SSL_get_wpoll_descriptor` and
 `SSL_get_tick_timeout`.

+TODO: Support these for non-QUIC SSL objects, turning this into a unified replacement for `SSL_want`

 #### `SSL_want`, `SSL_want_read`, `SSL_want_write`

 The existing API `SSL_want`, and the macros defined in terms of it, are